upspin/upspin/doc/server_setup_aws.md

   [instance profile](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html)
   you should use to provision the instance.
-- If you are running `upspinserver` on an EC2 instance, ensure that your security group allows inbound TCP traffic at least on port 443.
+- If you are running `upspinserver` on an EC2 instance, ensure that your security group allows inbound TCP traffic on ports 80 and 443.

 ## Continue